A Complete Guide to the Different Types of Glass Used in Display Case Manufacturing

 • Higher cost

-Best used for: High‑value retail environments such as watches, jewellery, electronics, and vulnerable public‑facing locations.
+Best used for: Jewellery, watches, electronics, and other high-value public-facing environments.

 Bullet-resistant glazing combines multiple layers of glass and polycarbonate to absorb ballistic impact.